 A number of college admissions counselors visit our campus during the year to meet with interested students.
 These dates and times will be announced often preceding the visit.
 It is the student's responsibility to attend these sessions and obtain the desired information.

-The Deerfield-Windsor School College Guidebook may be found on the school website.
+The Deerfield-Windsor School College Guidebook is a valuable resource and may be found on the school website.

 COUNSELING PROGRAM